 (Singapore) has been with Security Council Report since 2006.
-As a Deputy Executive Director, she works on all aspects of the organisation with a particular responsibility for fundraising and donor relations, and management of the organisation’s finances and human resources.
-Her research portfolio includes Asian issues, as well as the thematic issue of children and armed conflict which she has covered for SCR since 2007.
-She has also worked on a range of other topics over the years, including European issues as well as peacekeeping, peacebuilding and conflict prevention-related topics.
-Ms. Kandiah Thompson has over 25 years of experience in media and public policy making.
-She worked with the Singapore Ministry of Foreign Affairs and the ASEAN Secretariat in Jakarta covering ASEAN and UN issues.
-She has also worked as a journalist: in television in Singapore, as a newspaper foreign correspondent in New York and as a communications trainer.
-Ms. Kandiah Thompson holds a Bachelor of Social Sciences and Bachelor of Arts degrees from the National University of Singapore and a Master of International Affairs from Columbia University’s School of International and Public Affairs.
-A native of Singapore, she speaks English, Malay and Indonesian.
+As Chief Operating Officer, she provides overall operational oversight and oversees the organisation’s administrative, financial, and donor activities, as well as its capacity-building training programmes, As a research analyst Ms Thompson covered a range of topics, including Asian and European issues, non-proliferation, the Secretary-General’s selection process and children and armed conflict.
+From 2011 to 2017, she was the editor of What’s in Blue.
+She has worked with the Singapore Ministry of Foreign Affairs and the ASEAN Secretariat in Jakarta.
+She has also worked as a journalist: in television in Singapore, as a newspaper foreign correspondent in New York and as a media and communications consultant and trainer.
+Ms. Thompson holds a Bachelor of Social Sciences and Bachelor of Arts degrees from the National University of Singapore and a Master of International Affairs from Columbia University’s School of International and Public Affairs.

 (United States) joined Security Council Report in September 2011.
-As a Senior Policy Analyst he serves as editor of What’s in Blue and is responsible for covering protection of civilians, conflict prevention, climate change and emerging issues.
-He previously worked as a policy analyst in the State Fragility and Peacebuilding program at the International Peace Institute.
-Mr. Romita also has several years of experience in the communications and fundraising field.
+As Managing Editor, he oversees all SCR publications, including What’s in Blue, the Monthly Forecast, and thematic research reports.
+From 2017-2020 he was the Editor of What’s in Blue.
+He is also responsible for covering Israel and Palestine, conflict prevention, climate change, and emerging issues.
+Mr. Romita previously worked as a policy analyst in the State Fragility and Peacebuilding program at the International Peace Institute.
+He also has several years of experience in the communications and fundraising field.
 He holds a bachelor’s degree from Trinity College (Connecticut), a Master of International Affairs from Columbia University’s School of International and Public Affairs, and PhD in International Affairs from CUNY Graduate Center.

-(Bosnia and Herzegovina) joined SCR in October 2013.
-As a Policy Analyst he is responsible for covering Afghanistan, Central Asia (UNRCCA), Côte d’Ivoire, Cyprus, Iraq, Kosovo, Lebanon and Ukraine, as well as non-proliferation.
+(Bosnia and Herzegovina, United States) joined SCR in October 2013.
+As Development and Outreach Manager, he is responsible for overseeing SCR’s external outreach, including promotional material, social media, publications, and support for capacity development activities.
+His current research portfolio includes UN Security Council Elections.
 Prior to joining SCR, Mr. Sesar served as a Policy Advisor at the Permanent Mission of Bosnia and Herzegovina to the UN.
 Mr. Sesar holds a Master of International Affairs from Pennsylvania State University and a Bachelor of Arts in Political Science from Drake University.
-In addition to his Bosnian/Serbo Croatian native language proficiency, he has a working knowledge of Spanish.

 (United States) joined Security Council Report as a Policy Analyst in September 2013.
-He is responsible for covering Guinea-Bissau, Liberia, Yemen, UNOWAS, Sahel, the Lake Chad Basin, and peacebuilding.
+He is responsible for covering Yemen, Mali, the G5 Sahel Joint Force, UNOWAS, Lake Chad Basin, peacebuilding, conflict and hunger and pandemics.
 Prior to joining SCR, Mr. Villanti was a staff reporter, covering the UN for the Japanese newspaper, The Asahi Shimbun.
 He has also worked as an adviser at the Japanese Mission to the UN and as a public information assistant at the UN.
 He holds a bachelor’s degree in International Affairs from George Washington University and a Master in Public Administration from Columbia University’s School of International and Public Affairs.
-He is fluent in Spanish.

 (United States) joined Security Council Report in January 2016 as Operations Manager after providing consulting services since October 2012.
 She is responsible for the organisation’s finance and budget operations, office administration, human resources, and IT and site management.
 In her prior career in the affordable housing sector, she was involved in all facets of housing development from finance and construction to management.
 She holds a bachelor’s degree in Consumer Sciences from Colorado State University and a master’s in Management and Urban Policy from The New School.